-- url (str) URL to fetch - js_response (JsFetchResponse) A JsProxy of the fetch response body_used: bool async buffer()
+- url (str) URL to fetch - js_response (JsFetchResponse) A JsProxy of the fetch response

+'''

+body_used: bool

 Has the response been used yet?

 If so, attempting to retrieve the body again will raise an OSError.
 Use clone() first to avoid this.
+See

-See Response.bodyUsed.
+Response.bodyUsed.

+async buffer()

 Return the response body as a Javascript ArrayBuffer.

 See Response.arrayBuffer().

+Return type

 JsBuffer

 async bytes()

 Return the response body as a bytes object

+Return type

 bytes

 clone()

 Return an identical copy of the FetchResponse.

 This method exists to allow multiple uses of FetchResponse objects.
 See Response.clone().

+Return type

 FetchResponse

+headers: dict[str, str]

+Response headers as dictionary.

 async json(kwargs)

 Treat the response body as a JSON string and use json.loads() to parse it into a Python object.

 Any keyword arguments are passed to json.loads().

+Parameters

-Parameters kwargs (Any) -
+kwargs (Any) -

+Return type

+Any

 async memoryview()

 Return the response body as a memoryview object

+Return type

 memoryview

 ok: bool

 Was the request successful?

 See Response.ok.

+raise_for_status()

+Raise an OSError if the status of the response is an error (4xx or 5xx)

+Return type

+None

 redirected: bool

 Was the request redirected?

 See Response.redirected.

+'''

+'''

 status: int

 Response status code

 See Response.status.

-status_text: str
+status text: str

 Response status text

 See Response.statusText.

 async string()

 Return the response body as a string

+Does the same thing as FetchResponse.text().

+Return type

+str

+Deprecated since version 0.24.0: Use FetchResponse.text() instead.

+async text()

+Return the response body as a string

+Return type

+str

 type: str

 The type of the response.

 See Response.type.

 async unpack_archive(, extract_dir=None, format=None)

 Treat the data as an archive and unpack it into target directory.

 Assumes that the file is an archive in a format that shutil has an unpacker for.
+The arguments

-The arguments extract_dir and format are passed directly on to shutil.unpack_archive().
+extract_dir and format are passed directly on to shutil.unpack_archive().

+Parameters

-- extract_dir (Optional[str]) Directory to extract the archive into.
-If not provided, the current working directory is used. - format (Optional[str]) The archive format: one of "zip", "tar", "gztar", "bztar".
+• extract_dir (Optional[str]) - Directory to extract the archive into.
+If not provided,

+the current working directory is used.

+• format (Optional[str]) - The archive format: one of "zip", "tar", "gztar",

+"bztar".
 Or any other format registered with shutil.register_unpack_format().

-If not provided, unpack_archive() will use the archive file name extension and see if an unpacker was registered for that extension.
+If not provided, unpack_archive() will use the archive file name extension and see if an

+unpacker was registered for that extension.
 In case none is found, a ValueError is raised.

+Return type

+None

 url: str

 The url of the response.

 The value may be different than the url passed to fetch.
 See Response.url.

 pyodide.http.open_url(url)

 Fetches a given URL synchronously.

 The download of binary files is not supported.
-To download binary files use pyodide.http.pyfetch() which is asynchronous.
+To download binary files use pyodide.http.pyfetch() which

+is asynchronous.

+Parameters

+'''

-Parameters url (str) - URL to fetch
+url (str) - URL to fetch